|Best overall||True Temper Snow Shovel||SEE IT||

 Q: How do you keep snow from sticking to the shovel?

 One of the more frustrating issues that many people face when shoveling is having snow stick to the shovel.
 This creates extra weight and reduces the speed at which you can clear the snow.
 A trick you can easily do to help solve this problem is to add a lubricant to the shovel, which will cause the snow to roll off easily.
 You can use a general wax, inexpensive cooking oil, or even a cooking oil spray.

-The best snow shovels will help make shoveling snow quicker and less of a physical strain.
+The best snow shovel will help make shoveling quicker and less of a physical strain.
 It’s worth considering ergonomic features, lightweight materials, and the right shape and size blade for the surfaces you will be clearing.
-The best snow shovels will help you enjoy the winter season and remain confident knowing you’ve got the tool to handle whatever storms Mother Nature throws your way.
+They will help you enjoy the winter season and remain confident knowing you’ve got the tool to handle whatever storms Mother Nature throws your way.